-Amendments Requiring Bondholder Consent.
-Each Supplemental Indenture of the Authority, beginning with the Seventh Supplemental Indenture through the Nineteenth Supplemental Indenture, amends the Indenture, subject to receipt of consent of (a) the owners of the requisite principal amount of Bonds Outstanding on the date of such consent (as described below) and (b) certain Providers, to permit the Authority to sell or otherwise transfer all or a portion of the Tollway System (a "Transfer") upon delivery to the Trustee of, among other items, (i) an opinion of bond counsel to the effect that the Transfer complies with the provisions of the Act and the Indenture and will not cause interest on any Senior Bonds or Junior Bonds Outstanding immediately prior to the Transfer or on any Subordinated Indebtedness to become subject to Federal income taxation, (ii) evidence that the Transfer will not adversely affect the rating on any Bonds Outstanding immediately prior to the Transfer, (iii) a certificate of the Traffic Engineers (as defined in the Indenture) estimating toll receipts for the portion of the Tollway System that has not been conveyed (the "Remaining Tollway System"), (iv) a certificate of the Consulting Engineers (as defined in the Indenture) estimating Operating Expenses and Renewal and Replacement Deposits for the Remaining Tollway System, and (v) a certificate of the Authority based upon the certificates of the Traffic Engineers and the Consulting Engineers stating, among other things, that for the then current and each of the next ten Fiscal Years the Net Revenues allocable to the Remaining Tollway System will be not less than the greater of (A) one and one-half (1.5) times the Aggregate Debt Service and the Junior Bond Revenue Requirement (excluding, in each case, bond interest, the payment of which shall have been provided by payments or deposits from Bond proceeds) allocable to the Remaining Tollway System for each such Fiscal Year (the "Remaining Tollway System Debt Service") and (B) the sum of the Remaining Tollway System Debt Service and the Renewal and Replacement Deposit for each such Fiscal Year.
-See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE -Covenants - Sale, Lease or Encumbrance of Property."
+Amendment Requiring Bondholder Consent.
+Each Supplemental Indenture of the Authority, beginning with the Seventh Supplemental Indenture through the Twentieth Supplemental Indenture, amends the Indenture, subject to receipt of consent of (i) the owners of the requisite principal amount of Bonds Outstanding on the date of such consent (as described below) and (ii) certain Providers, to permit the Authority to sell or otherwise transfer all or a portion of the Tollway System (a "Transfer") upon delivery to the Trustee of, among other items, (i) an opinion of bond counsel to the effect that the Transfer complies with the provisions of the Act and the Indenture and will not cause interest on any Senior Bonds or Junior Bonds Outstanding immediately prior to the Transfer or on any Subordinated Indebtedness to become subject to Federal income taxation, (ii) evidence that the Transfer will not adversely affect the rating on any Bonds Outstanding immediately prior to the Transfer, (iii) a certificate of the Traffic Engineers estimating toll receipts for the portion of the Tollway System that has not been conveyed (the "Remaining Tollway System"), (iv) a certificate of the Consulting Engineers estimating Operating Expenses and Renewal and Replacement Deposits for the Remaining Tollway System, and (v) a certificate of the Authority based upon the certificates of the Traffic Engineers and the Consulting Engineers stating, among other things, that for the then current and each of the next ten Fiscal Years the Net Revenues allocable to the Remaining Tollway System will be not less than the greater of (A) one and one-half (1.5) times the Aggregate Debt Service and the Junior Bond Revenue Requirement (excluding, in each case, bond interest, the payment of which shall have been provided by payments or deposits from Bond proceeds) allocable to the Remaining Tollway System for each such Fiscal Year (the "Remaining Tollway System Debt Service and the Renewal and Replacement Deposit for each such Fiscal Year.
+See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Sale, Lease or Encumbrance of Property."

 The amendment described in the preceding paragraph (the "Transfer Amendment") and more fully described in APPENDIX D shall not become effective until such time as the Authority has obtained the consents of (i) any Providers with respect to the Senior Bonds and Refunding Bonds outstanding at the time such consent is given, and (ii) the consents of the Holders of at least a majority in principal amount of the Senior Bonds and of at least a majority in principal amount of the Junior Bonds Outstanding at the time such consent is given.
 The Authority has not issued any Junior Bonds.
 The Authority has received the consent of the requisite bondholders but not the Providers.
-Consequently, the Transfer Amendment is not yet effective.
+The Transfer Amendment is not yet effective.
 See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Supplemental Indentures."